+Federal regulations State regulations/COPs Additions/changes needed Comment receive services in the community No references in HCBS regulations or COPS regarding settings for adult day, day habilitation, supported employment, residential habilitation, or residential supported living, or in provider COP.
+New regulation 7 AAC 130.xxx Recipient services.
+Include provision that providers must ensure in all settings that staff ensure that recipients receive services in the community.
+The meaning of this seems unclear as the premise of home and community-based waiver services is receipt of services in the community.
+SDS Service Principles: Individuals have knowledge of and access to community services 7 AAC 130.217 (a)(3)(C) [Written POC] identifies family and community supports available to recipient.
+ALH AS 47.33.300 (a) [Res has right to] (12) [access health care providers of resident's choosing in community] AKPH brochure "A Matter of Rights".
+[Resident has right to] participate in and benefit from community services [including] access to adequate and appropriate health care and health care providers of the resident's own choosing

-Federal regulations State regulations/COPs Additions/changes needed Comment (12) [access health care providers of resident's choosing in community] AKPH brochure "A Matter of Rights".
-[Resident has right to] participate in and benefit from community services [including] access to adequate and appropriate health care and health care providers of the resident's own choosing FH 7 AAC 56.310 (a)(6) [Child receiving services has the following right] appropriate health care 42 CFR 441.301 (c)(4)(ii) The settin non-disability specific settings ng is selected by the recipient from among and is selected by the recipient from among and a selected by the recipient and a selected by the reci Revise CC COP IV.B.1.b. to read, provide information about options, including those available in non- disability specific settings , i . for medical, social, educational, and other services; and ii. for residential services, if such services are of interest to or appropriate for the recipient; residential options must take into consideration the recipient's resources for room and board, and whether those resources would
+Federal regulations State regulations/COPs Additions/changes needed Comment FH 7 AAC 56.310 (a)(6) [Child receiving services has the following right] appropriate health care 42 CFR 441.301 (c)(4)(ii) The setting is selected by the recipient from among setting options including non-disability specific settings No references in HCBS regulations or COPs regarding adult day, day habilitation, supported employment, residential habilitation, or residential supported living, or in provider COP.
+7 AAC 130.217 (a)(3)(C) [Written POC] identifies family and community supports available to recipient.
+CC COP IV.B.1.b.
+[CC must] provide information about service options for medical, social, educational, and other services Revise CC COP IV.B.1.b. to read, provide information about options, including those available in non-disability specific settings, i. for medical, social, educational, and other services; and ii. for residential services, if such services are of interest to or appropriate for the recipient; residential options must take into consideration the recipient's resources for room and board, and whether those resources would cover the cost of a private unit in the recipient's chosen residential setting. option for a private unit in a residential setting No references in HCBS regulations or COPS regarding settings for residential habilitation, or residential supported living, or in provider COP.
+Revise CC COP IV.B.1.b. to read, "provide information about options, including those available in non-disability specific settings, i. for medical, social, educational, CMS clarified that settings do not have to have private units, but that the recipient must be given the choice of a private unit from among all residential settings that